MizbaulHaqueMaruf/TheRedOwl/README.md

 # TheRedOwl

 This is a repository for the SPL-II.

+- Mizbaul Haque Maruf
+- Syed Tamzid Bakht
+- Syed Samin Sadaf